phil-smith-1/ad-signal-tech-test/README.md

 `brew install ffmpeg`

 ## Usage
+Redis and Sidekiq must be running as background jobs. in sepoarate console sessions:

+`redis-server`

+`sidekiq`

-In the console run `rails s` to boot your local server.
+In another console session run `rails s` to boot your local server.
 You can then visit `localhost:3000` to use the system.
 From here you may view a list of videos.
 Click on a the "Show this video" button to see more information.

 ## Testing
 The application was developed with Test Driven Development.
 To run the test suite (unit tests), use `rspec` in the console.
 The test files are located in the `spec` directory.